 Joe Wikert, Chair of Tools of Change/O’Reilly Media

-One example of the improved signup process is a unified login and signup page—reducing the need to drive users to the correct page.
-Michael also worked with engineering to remove as much friction as possible, reducing the signup workflow from a five-step process to a single step.
+Unified login and sign-up page—reducing the need to drive users to the correct page.
+Greatly reduced sign up friction, reducing workflow from a five-step process to a single step.

-We talked about making it as easy to build an eBook as write a blog post—I think it delivers.
+We talked about making it as easy to build an eBook as write a blog post—I think [Vook] delivers.

 Pete Myers, newkindofbook.com

-From one dashboard, users can start a new project, quickly see the status of current projects and even get sales data from multiple ebook marketplaces—including Apple’s iBookstore, Barnes & Noble and Amazon.
+From one dashboard, users can start a new project, quickly see the status of current projects and get sales data from multiple e-book marketplaces—including Apple’s iBookstore, Barnes & Noble and Amazon.